Lok Ma Chau Loop: Details of the development

-Until the late 1990s, the Lok Ma Chau Loop was a part of Mainland China.
-When some engineering work was done to straighten the winding Sham Chun River, the natural border moved north and effectively left the landmass of the loop only accessible from Hong Kong.
-Dispute of ownership of the land continued until recent years.
-With the agreement of the technology park, the land dispute has been settled.

 Once developed, the technology park is expected to provide 1.2 million square metres of additional office spaces to be used by Hong Kong and Shenzhen companies.

 The technology park is expected to be managed by the Hong Kong Science and Technology Parks Corporation.

 Criticism

 Environmental

 The proposed park is located in a current green land area, a buffer zone between the urban agglomerations of Shenzhen and Hong Kong.
 Environmental groups claim the park is located in an important flightpath for migratory birds.
 The wetlands form an ecosystem that continues west along Sham Chun River and the development may thus affect Deep Bay.
 The Hong Kong wetland park and the Mai Po Marshes are also along this route.
 The groups estimate the loss of 4,000 trees, 11 hectares of reed marsh and 9 hectares of ponds.

 In addition, it is thought that the current marsh land site contains significant amounts of contaminated mud which may pose an environmental risk and a challenge to decontaminate.